 Use your retargeting campaigns to follow up on events

 “Companies that do combinations of in-person events and digital advertising can see real power in the synergy between efforts.
 We do a lot of in-person events, which we advertise through Facebook and have been really successful in driving attendance.
 The best part is we can retarget people who did – or didn’t – attend live events, driving them to ebooks, videos, and webinars.
 Through this, we have reduced our cost per lead by more than 75%!”

 “Look at the high converting web pages on your website and retarget visitors who didn’t convert with your best performing video.
 For example, if someone visits your “How It Works” page, retarget that visitor with your “How It Works” video to further enforce your message.

 “Still didn’t convert?
 It’s time to retarget them with a video testimonial about your service.
-At this point, they now know who you are, how your service works but they need some social proof.
-A video review or customer testimonial centered video is a great way to do that.”
+At this point, they now know who you are and how your service works but they need some social proof.
+A video review or customer testimonial-centered video is a great way to do that.”

 -Brannan Glessner, Marketing Manager at Express Homebuyers

 “Our emails have a high open-rate – though it is never 100% as with any email marketing campaign.
 We resend another email to users who did not open our newsletter, which again increases the open rate percentage.

 “From here we started to use Quokka.
 This tool allows us to retarget the people who did not open our emails with Facebook ads.
 This way we extend our overall reach and maintain a higher ROI for each marketing campaign we send.”

 -Ben Stanford, Project Manager at Red Cedar Websites Ltd.